JoelJoelBinks/Web-Development-Projects/README.md

 # Web-Development-Projects
-All of the projects I have done using HTML, CSS, or Javascript.
+Some of the projects I have done using HTML, CSS, or Javascript.

 Live (still on NKU's domain) websites: http://studenthome.nku.edu/~ostertagj1/Japanese%20Tourism/Index.html